Zylann/godot_voxel/doc/source/module_development.md

 Threads
 ---------

 The module uses several background thread pools to process voxels.
-The number of threads is currently hardcoded, but it is planned to make it detect CPU concurrency automatically, and expose maximum thread counts in Project Settings.
+The number of threads can be adjusted in Project Settings.

 ![Schema of threads](images/threads_schema.png)

-- A single streaming thread is handling files.
-If a block of voxels cannot be found, it can pass tasks to one of the generation threads.
-- One or more generation threads are used for procedural generation.
-They can pass tasks to the streaming thread if the option to save generated outputs is enabled.
-- One or more meshing threads are used to polygonize voxels into meshes.
+There are two pools of threads currently.
+One pool is actually just one thread dedicated to streaming (files I/O), and another pool uses more threads for every other type of task.
+This pool can be given many tasks and distributes them to all its threads.
+So the more threads are available, the quicker large amounts of tasks get done.
+Tasks are also sorted by priority, so for example updating a mesh near a player will run before generating a voxel block 300 meters away.

 Threads are managed in [VoxelServer](api/VoxelServer.md).